rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 [midir] to interact with the bevy game engine.

-It started out with [bevy_osc] as a proof-of-concept interfacing with
+It started out with [bevy_osc] as a proof-of-concept interfacing with [nannou_osc] and using other osc software to communicate with bevy.
-[nannou_osc]
-and using other osc software to communicate with bevy.
-Soon, realizing that nannou_osc is not that different how you interfaces with midi, bevy_midi was born.
+Soon, realizing that nannou_osc is not that different from how you interface with midi, bevy_midi was born.

 Here is one of the examples which you can use a midi controller to play piano with [demo_audio].

-The plugins is still in its infancy.
+The plugin is still in its infancy.
-So it still has some performance issues, so any feedback and contributions is highly appreciated.
+So it still has some performance issues, so any feedback and contributions are highly appreciated.

 [bevy_midi]: https://github.com/BlackPhlox/bevy_midi
 [bevy_osc]: https://github.com/BlackPhlox/bevy_osc